 Residential Addiction Treatment

 A step down from inpatient rehab is residential treatment.
 Although the terms inpatient and residential are sometimes used interchangeably, there are differences.
 Residential treatment implies a more home-like atmosphere, with residents having their own space to live in or share with a roommate, with fewer beds, more freedom, and more amenities.
-Clients in residential rehab essentially move from their home into this new home for a period of time, sometimes 30 days and sometimes for several months.
+Clients in residential rehab essentially move from their home into this new home for a period of time, sometimes s and sometimes for several months.

 During residential treatment, the individual has the benefit of living away from family, friends, stress, and many temptations to use.
 This allows for better participation in therapy, positive interaction with peers, and a focus on sobriety rather than all the pressures of everyday life.